mookid8000/Cirqus/README.md

     var viewManager = new MsSqlViewManager<CounterView>("sqltestdb", "counters",
                                                         automaticallyCreateSchema: true);

-    // Circus will deliver emitted events to the event dispatcher when they have
+    // Cirqus will deliver emitted events to the event dispatcher when they have
     //  been persisted
     var eventDispatcher = new BasicEventDispatcher(repository, viewManager);